Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: Main Results

 Firstly, to deal with unbalanced communication graphs, there are generally four methods which are respectively the push-sum method \cite{kempe2003gossip,benezit2010weighted,dominguez2011distributed,tsianos2012push,nedic2015distributed,nedic2016stochastic,xi2017dextra}, the ``surplus''-based method \cite{xi2017distributed}, the row-stochastic matrix method \cite{xi2018linear}, and the epigraph method \cite{xie2018distributed}.
-Among which, the push-sum approach is the most popular one, originally devised for average consensus problems over unbalanced graphs \cite{kempe2003gossip,benezit2010weighted,dominguez2011distributed}.
+Among them, the push-sum approach, originally devised for average consensus problems over unbalanced graphs \cite{kempe2003gossip,benezit2010weighted,dominguez2011distributed}, is most popular.
 For the other three methods, there are some shortcomings.
 Specifically, the ``surplus''-based idea used in \cite{xi2017distributed} is required to access global information since a parameter in the algorithm depends on communication weight matrices, while some network-size variables are introduced for each agent in \cite{xi2018linear,xie2018distributed} which will incur extremely high computational complexity especially for large-scale networks.
 Based on the aforementioned discussion, in this paper we adopt the push-sum approach to handle the imbalance of the communication graph among agents.
-Note that it is inevitable for each agent in the push-sum method to know its own out-degree, which is a result claimed in \cite{hendrickx2015fundamental}.
+Note that it is reasonable for each agent in the push-sum method to know its own out-degree \cite{hendrickx2015fundamental}.
 Actually, as pointed out in \cite{nedic2016stochastic}, the information on the out-degree for each individual agent can be known by virtue of bidirectional exchange of ``hello'' messages during only a single round of communication.
 Specifically, in view of the push-sum idea, algorithm (\ref{23}) is redesigned as